arenaudineau/Template-PythonDriver/README.md

 1. Download and install the NI-VISA drivers
 2. `B1530driver.py` and `B1530ErrorModule.py` are licensed and cannot be shared on GitHub, they are therefore missing on this repo.
 You must add their path to the environment variable PYTHONPATH.
 See the end of this README for instructions.
-3. Run the command `pip install https://github.com/arenaudineau/{template}/archive/refs/heads/main.zip`
+3. Run the command `pip install https://github.com/arenaudineau/B1530Lib/archive/refs/heads/main.zip` to install `B1530Lib`.
+4. Run the command `pip install https://github.com/arenaudineau/{template}/archive/refs/heads/main.zip`.

 You can now use `{template}` as a regular library, by using `import {template}` in any directory on the computer.